 Is MDF Recyclable?
 (And Biodegradable Too?)

 Wood is an indispensable building material.
-We need it in every industry – domestic, commercial, pharmaceutical, among many others.
-There are different types of wood too, and each serves different purposes.
-Of course, some can serve multiple purposes as well.
+We need it in every industry — domestic, commercial, pharmaceutical, among many others.
+There are different types of wood too, and each serves different purposes, with some boasting multiple uses.

 Can You Recycle MDF?

-Before you can fully comprehend if MDF is recyclable, we believe you need to understand what it’s made from.
-It’s a type of wood that’s produced from hardwood or softwood.
+Before we delve any deeper, we believe you need to understand what MDF is made from.
+And well, it’s a type of wood that uses hardwood or softwood as the primary constituents.

-Manufacturers slice hardwood or softwood into thin veneers and use a formaldehyde resin glue, water and paraffin wax to secure the veneers together.
+Manufacturers begin by slicing hardwood or softwood into thin veneers.
+They then use a formaldehyde resin glue, water and paraffin wax to secure the veneers together.
 That’s why thin sheets of wood can end up providing such durability and utility in diverse areas.

 You can find a company that recycles construction materials; they’ll do the needful.
 An internet search is enough to point you in the right direction.
 If the MDF item you want to recycle is quite large, you can pay for pick-up services.
 On the other hand, you can take it down yourself if it’s easily moveable.